FakeMan2332/EXILED/EXILED/docs/articles/installation/automatic/linux.md

 Move it into your **server directory** and run it using `./Exiled.Installer-Linux`

--   Make sure the server directory is the one where LocalAdmin executable is found.
+-   Mke sure the server directory is the one where LocalAdmin executable is found.

 #### Usage